 7.02 Union membership meetings may be held on Employer premises with prior approval of the Employer and subject to the availability of facilities.
 Such permission will not unreasonably be denied.

-7.03 The Parties agree to establish a joint Employee Management Advisory Committee (EMAC) to review, discuss and recommend matters referred by or of convern to either Party relating to this Agreement.
-The EMAC will comprise of a maximum of six (6) representatives; three (3) representative of Local 039: The Alberta Union of Provincial Employees and three (3) representative of the Employer.
+7.03 The Parties agree to establish a joint Employee Management Advisory Committee (EMAC) to review, discuss and recommend matters referred by or of concern to either Party relating to this Agreement.
+The EMAC will comprise of a maximum of six (6) representatives; three (3) representatives of Local 039: The Alberta Union of Provincial Employees and three (3) representatives of the Employer.
 The parties may each appoint alternates to serve in the event of absence of a representative.

 The Parties shall advise each other of the names of representatives and alternates by July 1 of each calendar year.